Reward Auditor: Inference on Reward Modeling Suitability in Real-World Perturbed Scenarios: Introduction

 Real-world scenario challenges are not one-dimensional and they manifest as a complex matrix of perturbations, encompassing both unintentional noise from user inputs and stylized variations from policy model responses.
 Therefore, to conduct a comprehensive assessment of an RM's suitability, we audit it across 10 systematic perturbation scenarios.
 However, testing across multiple scenarios introduces the problem of statistical multiplicity~\citep{cribbie2007multiplicity,li2017introduction}, dramatically increasing the risk of false positives.
 To maintain the breadth of our audit while preserving the rigor of our statistical inference, we have specifically designed a group-aware Benjamini-Hochberg procedure to effectively control the false discovery rate (FDR)~\citep{storey2011false}.

-Through extensive case studies, we demonstrate that under real-world scenario conditions with perturbations, Reward Auditor not only serves as a powerful diagnostic tool for effectively identifying and quantifying latent vulnerabilities in reward models, but also confirms that quantified suitability risks directly impact the practical performance of downstream alignment tasks.
+Through extensive case studies, we demonstrate that under real-world scenario conditions with perturbations, Reward Auditor not only serves as a powerful diagnostic tool for effectively identifying and quantifying latent vulnerabilities in RMs, but also confirms that quantified suitability risks directly impact the practical performance of downstream alignment tasks.
 Our core contributions include: \begin{itemize} \item We introduce suitability, a novel evaluation perspective for RMs, shifting the focus from static accuracy to conditional reliability under realistic perturbations.
 Accordingly, we propose Reward Auditor, a hypothesis testing framework for inferring this suitability. \item We design a comprehensive suite of perturbations covering both controlled and stylized variations to reflect realistic usage patterns.
 Additionally, we develop a group-aware Benjamini-Hochberg procedure to control the false discovery rate in multi-scenario auditing and enhance statistical power. \item Through extensive case studies, we demonstrate that Reward Auditor not only provides a powerful diagnostic tool for identifying and quantifying latent vulnerabilities in RMs, but also confirms that quantified suitability risks directly impact the performance of downstream alignment. \end{itemize}

+\textbf{Conflict of Interest Disclosure.} The authors declare that this research was conducted in the absence of any commercial or financial relationships that could be construed as a potential conflict of interest.
+Specifically, this study involves the evaluation of various open-source reward models, some of which were developed by institutions or organizations with which the authors have current or past affiliations.
+All evaluations were performed using objective statistical frameworks and standardized protocols to ensure the impartiality and integrity of the findings.